Gen Fukunaga

-Gen Fukunaga (福永 元, Fukunaga Gen) is a Japanese-American engineer and entrepreneur.
+Gen Fukunaga (福永 元, Fukunaga Gen) is an American engineer and entrepreneur.
 He established Funimation (now Crunchyroll, LLC), a company that distributes anime in Canada and the United States.
 He was its president and chairman until he stepped down in 2019.
 As of October 2011, Fukunaga was chairman of online video game publisher GameSamba.

 Biography

 Fukunaga was born in Itami, Hyōgo, Japan, and grew up in West Lafayette, Indiana in the United States.
 He graduated from West Lafayette High School in 1979.

 Fukunaga attended Purdue University where he got his BSEE in 1982 and his MSEE in 1984.
 He later moved to Boca Raton, Florida to work as an engineer for IBM.
 He then attended Columbia Business School, obtaining an MBA in 1989.
 He held a position with Andersen Consulting (now Accenture) before getting a job with Tandem Computers in Sunnyvale, California.

 Fukunaga is also the co-founder and manager of EchoLight Studios, a Texas-based Christian television production company run by Rick Santorum.
 EchoLight initially shared office space with Fukunaga's Funimation.

 Originally, Toei Animation told Funimation that they could not have the Dragon Ball series.
 However, Fukunaga's uncle, Nagafumi Hori, was one of the producers for Toei Company and helped him convince Toei Animation to give the license to Funimation.
 So Fukunaga went to coworker Daniel Cocanougher, whose family owned a feed mill in Decatur, Texas, and convinced the Cocanougher family to sell their business and invest in creating a production company.
 With that, Funimation was established in 1994.